rudderlabs/rudderstack-docs/destinations/crm/drip/drip-web-cloud-mode.md

 | `occurred_at`         | `occurred_at`  |

 {% hint style="info" %}
+Note that:

-If `custom_fields` is not provided then we are extracting all fields other than the list mentioned above and constructing `custom_fields` for those fields.
+* If `custom_fields` is not present, RudderStack extracts all the fields apart from the ones mentioned in the table above and constructs a `customFields` object.

+* If `custom_fields` is present **and** there are other fields apart from the ones mentioned in the table, RudderStack ignores them.
 {% endhint %}

 For the special events mentioned above, the following fields are also supported: